MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 # Subscription churn prediction (preview)

 Subscription churn prediction helps predicting whether a customer is at risk for no longer using your company’s subscription products or services.
 You can create new subscription churn prediction on the **Intelligence** > **Predictions** page.
-Select **My predictions** to see other predictions that you have created.
+Select **My predictions** to see other predictions that you've created.

 ## Prerequisites